dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 -   **The Problem:** `100vh` refers to the *Layout Viewport*, which often includes the area *behind* the on-screen keyboard.
 When the keyboard opens, `100vh` elements are pushed up or covered, hiding critical actions.
 -   **The Solution:** We use a `useVisualViewport` hook to listen for resize events and set a `--visual-viewport-height` variable.
 -   **The Contract:** Any full-screen overlay (like `CheckFormView`) that contains input fields **must** set its height to `var(--visual-viewport-height, 100dvh)`.
 This ensures the bottom of the component is always visible, even when the keyboard is open.
+-   **The Footer Padding Contract:** Scrollable containers must always include `padding-bottom: var(--footer-height)` (plus any safe area insets) to ensure the last item in the list is never hidden behind a fixed footer.

 #### 2. Diagnose, Don't Guess